Best At Home Workout Plans Without Breaking the Bank

 In lieu of a medicine ball, a soft kettlebell (or kettlebell) can be used as a substitute.

 The size and amount of hand weights you require will vary depending on how big and strong you are, as well as your intent in lifting.
 As a female distance runner, I lift light weights in higher repetitions.
-Therefore, I don’t need a lot of big weights.
+Therefore, I don’t need a lot of big weights for any workout at home.

 A larger athlete with different goals would need heavier weights, resulting in higher costs.
 However, I would argue that purchasing an item every paycheck as I mentioned before is a cost-effective method of creating a home gym.